 Gold Coast Lawyers | Wills & Asset Protection

-The professional and experienced Gold Coast Lawyers at boutique law firm Affinity Lawyers at Runaway Bay on the Gold Coast have a dedicated team in place who are ready to assist our clients with their estate planning, asset protection and drafting of wills and testamentary trusts.
+The professional and experienced Gold Coast Lawyers at boutique law firm Affinity Lawyers on the Gold Coast have a dedicated team in place who are ready to assist our clients with their estate planning and asset protection needs, as well as drafting wills and testamentary trusts.

 As you would appreciate, a will or testamentary trust needs to be as comprehensive and thoroughly reflective of your instructions in order to minimise adverse claims which may be made against your estate.
 Further, the drafting of a will or testamentary trust must be done in a very precise manner to ensure that there are no errors, or any other issues which may affect the validity of your will.